khadesamrudhi/Admin_Dashboard/README.md

 - **Responsive Design**: Fully responsive layout optimized for both desktop and mobile users.
 - **Mock API Integration**: Realistic simulation of API calls to handle data, ensuring the app behaves as it would with real backend services.

+## Bonus Features
+- **Search Bar**: Added functionality to search users efficiently by name, email, or role.
+- **CRUD Operations**: Implemented intuitive forms and controls for adding, editing, and deleting user information seamlessly.

 ## Available Scripts

 In the project directory, you can run the following commands: